 The maximum basic daily care fee for most permanent residents is 85% of the single age pension.
 Daily care fees are reviewed by the Department of Social Services twice yearly, in March and September.

-The basic daily care fee is payable monthly in advance.
+The basic daily care fee is payable fortnightly in advance.

 Means tested fees